GandhiCloudLab/envizi-learning-journey-blog/readme.md

 <img src="images/100-dashboard-1.png">

 Several controls are available in Dashboard.

-- **Compare With:** Defines the compare period that the Current period is selected for:
+- Compare With current period with other periods.
-- **View As: Specifies the Unit of measure for the data in the dashboard.
+- View As specifies the Unit of measure for the data in the dashboard.
-- **Time slider: Dictates the Current period chosen to display.
-The time slider can be dragged left or right to cover the appropriate period.
+- Time slider indicates the current period chosen to display.
-- **Filter:** The filter funnel activates the filtering options available: Groups, Measures, Regions, Locations.
+- The filter funnel activates the filtering options available: Groups, Measures, Regions, Locations.
-- **Actions:** Activates the Email dashboard or Schedule a Dashboard options
+- Actions activates the Email dashboard or Schedule a Dashboard options

 ### 4.2 Power Reports

-Envizi PowerReport is supercharged by Microsoft PowerBI, the world’s leading reporting and analytics platform.
+Envizi PowerReport is supercharged by Microsoft PowerBI.
 Envizi content powered by PowerReport provides a range of visual dashboards to support reporting.

-In the base model the following standard and configurable reports are available.
+Some of the standard and configurable reports are listed here.

 #### Standard Content
 - Sustainability (Executive Report)